secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 ### Medical Allowance

-Either ZAR 5,000 /month for a single employee or ZAR 8,500/month for the employee and legal dependents.
+Up to ZAR 5,000 /month for a single employee or up to ZAR 8,500/month for the employee and legal dependents (not a flat amount).
 Team Members are required  to share proof of registration to the GitLab Total Rewards team (total-rewards@gitlab.com).
 If a team member has a change in cost, please ensure to email the new proof of cost and cover to the Total Rewards team and upload a copy to the GX1 platform.

 ### Provident fund